Jbleezy/BO2-Reimagined/README.md

 * Added icons on scoreboard when player is downed, bled out, in Who's Who mode, in afterlife, or has the meat
 * Changed player name color on scoreboard to match the player's color
 * Moved voice chat icon on scoreboard to the same position as the rank icon
+* Changed Classic scoreboard color from blue to grey
+* Changed CIA scoreboard color from grey to blue
 * Added teammate head icons
 * Decreased waypoint size
 * Increased waypoint offset from top and bottom of screen